UofL works hand-in-hand with our food services provider, Aramark, on a variety of campus dining sustainability initiatives:

 The Belknap Farmers Market also continues to organize the popular annual UofL Farmers' Market Holiday Bazaar in the Red Barn each year in late November.
 This one-day Holiday Bazaar features 17 different local artisans, farmers, and food producers coming together in one location for holiday shopping, local style!
 You'll find unique holiday gifts such as jams, salsas, relish, honey, baked goods, wreaths & holiday decorations, soaps & balms, crafts, jewelry, stoneware, pottery, UofL apparel and accessories, and more!
 There are door prizes and lunch available for purchase.

 Other Local Farmers Markets

-There are dozens of other farmers' markets all around town just about any day of the week, some year-round, others seasonal...as well as Fresh Stops and Healthy In A Hurry corner stores.
+There are dozens of other farmers' markets all around town just about any day of the week, some year-round, others seasonal...as well as Fresh Stops bringing the CSA model to people on a budget and those in under-served neighborhoods.
 Find local food near you:

 - Louisville Farmers Markets Association's Local Food Resource Guide

 - The Courier-Journal's 2020 Louisville Farmers Market Directory